 STILL LOW: The average U.S. rate on the 30-year fixed mortgage rose this week but remained near historic lows.
 Low mortgage rates have helped support the slowly recovering housing market.

-THE NUMBERS: The average rate on the 30-year fixed mortgage edged up to 3.52 percent from 3.51 percent last week.
-That's near the 3.31 percent rate reached in November, the lowest on records dating to 1971.
-The average on the 15-year loan held at 2.76 percent.
-The record low is 2.63 percent.
+30-YEAR ON THE CHEAP: Freddie Mac says the average rate on the 30-year loan increased to 3.56 percent from 3.53 percent last week.
+That's still near the 3.31 percent rate reached in November, the lowest in records dating to 1971.

 ECONOMY BOOST: The cheap mortgages that are encouraging more people to buy or refinance also could help sustain the economy's recovery this year.